johannschopplich/nuxt-kql/docs/config/caching.md

 })
 ```

+A custom storage mountpoint is suitable for production environments.
+For example, if you deploy to Cloudflare, the Clouflare KV storage mountpoint is a good choice.
+For development, you can use the built-in `fs` storage mountpoint.

-If we want to use a custom storage mountpoint, use the `storage` option.
+To define a custom storage mountpoint, use the `storage` option of the `nuxt-kql` module.
 In the example above, we use the `kql` storage mountpoint to store the query responses.

 But this custom storage mountpoint is not defined yet.
 To make it available, we need to mount it in the `nitro` section of our `nuxt.config.ts`: